Maseh911/MedicalAppointingSystem/README.md

 Medical Appointing System

 || --Explanation about my software-- ||
-My software is an appointing system for medical centres such as hospitals, clinics, and sickbays for schools.
+My software is an booking appointment system for medical centres such as hospitals, clinics, and sickbays for schools.
-My software consists of the patient, the doctor when their appointment will be, what diagnosis the patient has, and what medical centre the doctor works at.
+My software books appointments for patients, you will be able to select what doctor to pick at a specific date and time.
+Furthermore, you can assign what diagnosis you may have, the web application will also display the doctor’s contact information, and which doctor they are currently working in.

 ||--How to use:--||
 To be able to clone and run this application, make sure you have visual studio 2022 downloaded (ASP.Net version 6.0 or later).